antrea-io/antrea/docs/antctl.md

 $ antctl proxy --agent-node
 ```

 You can then access the API at `127.0.0.1:8001`.
+To implement this
+functionality, antctl retrieves the Node IP address and API server port for the
+Antrea Controller or for the specified Agent from the K8s API, and it proxies
+all the requests received on `127.0.0.1:8001` directly to that IP / port.
+One
+thing to keep in mind is that the TLS connection between the proxy and the
+Antrea Agent or Controller will not be secure (no certificate verification), and
+the proxy should be used for debugging only.

-To see the full list of
-supported options, run `antctl proxy --help`.
+To see the full list of supported options, run `antctl proxy --help`.

 This feature is useful if one wants to use the Go
 [pprof](https://golang.org/pkg/net/http/pprof/) tool to collect runtime